KalicoCrew/kalico/docs/MPC.md

 [extruder] OR [heater_bed]
 heater_power:
 #   Advertised cartridge heater power in watts.
-#   Note that for a PTC, a non-linear heater, MPC is not guarenteed to
+#   Note that for a PTC, a non-linear heater, MPC may not work
-#   work.
+#   optimally due to the change in power output relative to temperature
-#   Setting this value to the heater power at the expected print
+#   for this style of heater.
+Setting this value to the heater power
-#   temperature, for a PTC type heater is a good initial value to
+#   at the expected print temperature, for a PTC type heater is a
-#   start tuning.
+#   good initial value to start tuning.
 #   If a max_power parameter is set for the heater ensure that
 #   heater_power reflects this e.g. max_power=0.8 for a 100w cartidge
 #   heater then heater_power should be 80 (0.8 * 100).
 cooling_fan: fan
 #   This is the fan that is cooling extruded filament and the hotend.
-#   cooling_fan is currently not supported for [heater_bed].
+#   cooling_fan is supported for [heater_bed] but accurate performance has
+#   not been verifed.
 #   Specifying "fan" will automatically use the part cooling fan.
+#   Bed fans could be used for the [heater_bed]
+#   by specifying <fan_generic BedFans> for example.
 #ambient_temp_sensor: <temperature_sensor sensor_name>
 #   Optional.
 If this is not given MPC will estimate this parameter
 #   (reccomended).